-Scenario Summary of Scenario SST1 S-T 1.1 - Significant Losses caused by a loss of key personnel.
-Scenario driven by It is calibrated to an estimated 1 in 20 year event.
-Operational Losses S-T 1.2 - Loss of key revenue stream.
-It is calibrated to an estimated 1 in 50 year event.
-SST2: A combination of NatCat, pandemic or other large event which impacts business continuity.
-Large event and It is calibrated to an estimated 1 in 10 year event. business continuity SST3: A significant loss impacting a LOB, arising from events such as the collapse of a major counterparty or A significant loss political unrest. impacting a LOB It is calibrated to an estimated 1 in 30 year event.
-SST4: Cyber-attack impacting the business.
-Cyber Loss It is calibrated to an estimated 1 in 20 year event.
-SST5 A significant change in legislation causes previous outstanding losses to increase such as latent liability Latent Liability claims.
-Claims It is calibrated to an estimated 1 in 20 year event.
+Scenario Summary of Scenario Potential Impact on Coverage Ratio Post Scenario SST1 Scenario driven by SST 1.1 - Significant Losses caused by a loss of key personnel.
+It is calibrated to an estimated 1 in 20-year event. -8% Operational Losses SST2 Large event and business continuity A combination of Nat Cat, pandemic or other large event which impacts business continuity.
+It is calibrated to an estimated 1 in 50-year event. -43% SST3 A significant loss impacting a LOB A significant loss impacting a LOB, arising from events such as the collapse of a major counterparty or political unrest.
+It is calibrated to an estimated 1 in 10-year event. -25% SST4 Cyber Loss Cyber-attack impacting the business.
+It is calibrated to an estimated 1 in 50-year event. -6% SST5 Latent Liability Claims A significant change in legislation causes previous outstanding losses to increase such as latent liability claims.
+It is calibrated to an estimated 1 in 20-year event. -7%